• Skip to primary navigation

 Hi there, do you keep tinge chicken after to eat it or what do you do with the chicken?
 I've never done this before so don't want to mess it up.
 Can I can this after it is done to have for soups and recipes that call for chicken broth?
 Thanks

 Hi Kayla.
 Thanks for your question.
 After the chicken has simmered to create the broth for so long, it's pretty much give up its all for the broth.
 It's not very good to eat at that point.
 I toss it.
 Let me know how you do.
-Homemade broth tastes fantastic compared to anything boxed or canned.
-And it is so much better for you.
+I have never tried canning my broth because I freeze it, which is easy.
+Homemade broth tastes fantastic compared to anything boxed or canned from the store, and is so much better for you.
+Hope that helps.
+If you need more help, please let me know.

 Hi Sally, I used this method with a frozen turkey carcass leftover from Thanksgiving and the family said it was the best homemade soup I had ever made them.......I make homemade soup fairly often in the Winter.
 All your little tips really make a difference, thank you!
 Also I love the idea of trying this with my pasta pot insert.
 I have some frozen chicken bones that will be my next try.